hellohaptik/docs_haptik/docs/agent-chat/for-chat-agents.md

 ## Chat Priority

 In high traffic scenarios for customer support agents, there’s almost always two or three chats for agents to deal.
 So as soon as an agent finishes helping one customer, they move on to another chat.
 But user activity is not highlighted to the agent.
 We color code the chat tab to help agents prioritise a customer basis last user message sent time.
 This eliminates the agent side dilemma to figure chat priorities from their ongoing chats.
-Check out this feature in action on Live Agent Chat and screenshot below.
+Check out this feature in action on Smart Agent Chat and screenshot below.

 ![chat priority](assets/Chats_prioritised.png)